wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-family-stand-up-app-with-nexmo-messages-and-dispatch-api-dr.md

 ## Prerequisites

-To work through this tutorial, you will need a [Vonage account](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=glitch&utm_campaign=https://glitch.com/~family-standup-app).
-You can sign up now for *free* and receive free credit to get started if you don't already have an account.\
+To work through this tutorial, you will need a Vonage account.
+You can sign up now for *free* and receive free credit to get started if you don't already have an account.
 In addition, if you want to skip to a working project you can remix the [Family Stand Up App](https://glitch.com/~family-standup-app) right away in Glitch.
 Otherwise, in just a few steps you can create your own from scratch!

+<sign-up></sign-up>

 ## How to Build the App